pchiorean/Indentz/README.md

   - A relative path which is:
     - relative by default to the document **`Links`** folder (e.g., `img2.psd`);
     - relative to the `base/path/` defined by a previous `@includepath` directive (e.g., `img3.psd` and `subfolder/img4.psd`).
-- **Links:** A list of file names separated by commas, that if present in the document, will be replaced with the link from the first column; it's case insensitive and can take simple wildcards (`?` for exactly one character and `*` for zero or more characters).
-The script will also automatically match the _file names_ from the first column, so **Links** can be empty – e.g., if `img4.psd` appears in the document, it will be replaced by the one in `subfolder/` (which is actually `base/path/subfolder/`, because the `@includepath` above it redefines the base path).
+- **Links:** A list of filenames separated by commas, that if present in the document, will be replaced with the link from the first column; it's case insensitive and can take simple wildcards (`?` for exactly one character and `*` for zero or more characters).
+The script will also automatically match the _filenames_ from the first column, so **Links** can be empty – e.g., if `img4.psd` appears in the document, it will be replaced by the one in `subfolder/` (which is actually `base/path/subfolder/`, because the `@includepath` above it redefines the base path).

-⚠️ **Warning:** If a file name contains commas you must quote it.
+⚠️ **Warning:** If a filename contains commas you must quote it.

 💡 **Tips:**
 - You can use [**DumpLinks**](#dumplinks) to save a list of links from the active document.